-Almost all of my life spent on the campus.
-I was born in 1969 when my father was Dean of the Faculty of Literature and Arts Teaching, Institute of Teacher Training and Education (IKIP – Institut Keguruan dan Ilmu Pendidikan) in Bukittinggi, Indonesia.
+Almost all of my life spent on campus.
+I was born in 1969 when my father was Dean of the Faculty of Literature and Arts Teaching, Institute of Teacher Training and Education (IKIP – Institut Keguruan dan Ilmu Pendidikan) Bukittinggi, Indonesia.
 Our family lived on the IKIP campus in Bukitinggi and Padang, which later changed its name to Universitas Negeri Padang (UNP).
-My connection with the campus continued when I pursued my studies at the Institut Teknologi Bandung (ITB) in 1987 until I graduated in 1995.
+My connection with the campus continued when I pursued my studies at the Institut Teknologi Bandung (ITB) in 1987 until I obtained my M.Eng. in 1995.
 Shortly after that, I continued my Ph.D. at Universiti Teknologi Malaysia (UTM) in 1995 and graduated in 1998, then served as postdoc and academic staff with UTM until now.
 My relationship with UTM was interrupted from 1999 to 2002 because I was a postdoc at Hokkaido University, Japan.
 For more than 20 years, I have been with UTM.

 Al-hamdu lillahi rabbil ‘alamin